Pfizer buying spree continues with $5.4B hematology deal

 Pfizer will spend about $5.4 billion to buy Global Blood Therapeutics as the pharmaceutical giant continues to invest some of the cash influx reaped during the COVID-19 pandemic.

-Pfizer said Monday that the acquisition will boost its capabilities in rare hematology.
-Global Therapeutics makes Oxybryta tablets for treating sickle cell disease.
+Pfizer said Monday that the acquisition will boost its work in rare hematology.
+Global Therapeutics, which was founded in 2011, makes Oxybryta tablets for treating sickle cell disease.

+Pfizer has been flush with cash since its COVID-19 vaccine, Comirnaty, and its treatment, Paxlovid, have hit the market, starting with the vaccine in late 2020.
+The drugmaker has now announced deals valued at a total of nearly $19 billion, counting debt, since late last year.

 The latest deal follows Pfizer’s $11.6 billion acquisition of Biohaven, which the companies announced in May, and a $6.7 billion acquisition of Arena Pharmaceuticals announced last December.

-Pfizer also announced in April a smaller acquisition to buy the privately held ReViral Ltd., which is developing a treatment for respiratory syncytial virus.
+Pfizer also detailed in April a smaller acquisition of the privately held ReViral Ltd., which is developing a treatment for respiratory syncytial virus.

-Pfizer Inc.'s top-selling COVID-19 vaccine and treatment have left the New York City drugmaker flush with cash to spend on an acquisition spree.
-The vaccine and treatment brought in more than $16 billion combined just in the recently completed second quarter.
+Pfizer Inc.'s vaccine and treatment brought in more than $16 billion combined just in the recently completed second quarter.

 The company plans to have about $25 billion in sales by 2030 come from new business developments.

 Aamir Malik, the company's chief business innovation officer, told analysts recently that Pfizer was “leaving very few stones unturned” in looking for expansion opportunities.
-Malik said Pifzer was looking for deals that will speed up growth in the back half of the decade and can add substantial value either scientifically or commercially.
+Malik said Pifzer was looking for deals that will add substantial value either scientifically or commercially.

 “I think we’re very excited about the opportunities that are ahead of us and the flexibility that our balance sheet gives us to pursue those,” he said during a call to discuss second-quarter results.